bramble-lang/bramble-lang/design.md

 So, I am differentiating between 1 and 2 because some nodes (e.g. if statements) will have children that are each fundamentally different in there semantic role and when you return just a list or an iterator over them you remove that semantic meaning.

+One reason, I like approaching this from the trait perspective is that it will let me keep the heterogenous types for nodes and the homogenous nodes from the Language Design Patterns book.